mikeperry-tor/acwiki/Tor-Browser-Integration-Guide-for-New-Pluggable-Transports.md

 #### Writing the `build` script

-Most of the build script can be copied from an existing PT project and modified to change the name of the new PT.
+Most of the build script can be copied from an existing PT project and modified slightly for the new PT.

 ```bash
 #!/bin/bash